-Table 1, HVAC Controls, Measure Life Report, Residential and Commercial/Industrial Lighting and HVAC Measures, GDS Associates, 2007

-Future evaluation is strongly encouraged to inform the persistence of savings to further refine measure life assumption.
-As this characterization depends heavily upon a large scale but only 2-year study of the energy impacts of programmable thermostats, the longer term impacts should be assessed.
+8 years is based upon ASHRAE Applications (2003), Section 36, Table 3 estimate of 16 years for the equipment life, reduced by 50% to account for persistence issues.

 Market prices vary significantly in this category, generally increasing with thermostat capability and sophistication.
 The basic functions required by this measure's eligibility criteria are available on units readily available in the market for the listed price.